Alec Peters: Anadolu Efes (2019–2020)

 On July 8, 2019, Alec Peters signed a one-year contract with Turkish champions and EuroLeague finalists Anadolu Efes.
 After averaging 4.2 points per game, he left the team on June 30, 2020.

 Saski Baskonia (2020–2022)

 On July 4, 2020, Peters signed with Saski Baskonia of the Liga ACB.

-Olympiacos (2022–present)
+Olympiacos (2022–2026)

 On July 10, 2022, Peters signed a two-year (1+1) contract with Olympiacos of the Greek Basket League and the EuroLeague.
 On July 5, 2023, Olympiacos picked up the option in their mutual contract and Peters remained with the club.
 On February 21, 2024, Peters renewed his contract with the Greek club through 2027 in the midst of a breakout season.

+Olimpia Milano (2026–present)

+On June 25, 2026, Peters signed with Olimpia Milano of the Lega Basket Serie A (LBA) and the EuroLeague.

 The Basketball Tournament

 Peters joined Team Hines in The Basketball Tournament 2020.